Herbriany/Cookshare/README.md

 # Cookshare

-Node express based MVC (with routes) website
+Node express based MVC (with routes) website.
+Using MongoDB as storage